“How much oil does my car need?”

 1. Park your vehicle on a level surface.
-Some manufacturers recommend checking your oil with a warm engine, but the important thing is to leave your car off for about 10 – 15 minutes before checking so the engine oil can settle in the oil pan.
+Some manufacturers recommend checking your oil with a warm engine, but the important thing is to leave your truck or car off for about 10 – 15 minutes before checking so the engine oil can settle in the oil pan.

 2. Open your hood and pull out the car’s dipstick from the dipstick tube.